zuozhenggh/learning-library/developer-library/orcl-db-cicd-for-devs/createdb/createdb.md

 ## Introduction

-In this lab you will review the methods used in the previous labs to see how we can expose data for application development from REST endpoints.
+In this lab you will start by creating a compartment in OCI.
+Once the compartment is created, you will then create an Autonomous Database in that compartment.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 20 minutes

 ### Objectives

+- Create a Compartment
 - Create an Autonomous Database

 ### Prerequisites